 The Somos Network is a group of dedicated employees who are committed to enhancing the individual success of employees and Chevron organization capabilities by ensuring the ease of access to enterprise resources and opportunities.
 Somos’ vision is to be recognized as an enabling asset where Latin American and Hispanic talent is visible at all levels of Chevron.
 The organization emphasizes growth of Somos members’ career development, mentoring and community engagement.

 For the 10th year, the Chevron Somos Diversity Network will award $1,000 scholarships to qualifying High School Seniors.
-Applications will be accepted starting November 1, 2016 through March 1, 2017.
+Applications are being accepted now through Friday, March 24, 2017.

 Apply for a Somos Scholarship HERE.

 Please reach out to Veronica Robles at VRobles@chevron.com with questions.

 The Richmond Promise Scholarship ProgramChevron Richmond is a strong supporter of education and the important role it plays in strengthening our communities.
 As part of our investment to the community, our employee networks provide scholarships to students in the WCCUSD.
 Please check our site in the Fall for eligibility requirements and more information.

 The Richmond Promise Scholarship Program will support residents of Richmond and North Richmond graduating from a high school located within the WCCUSD area an opportunity to pursue a post-secondary education.
 Chevron will provide $35 million to the Richmond Promise as part of the Environmental and Community Investment Agreement.
 For more information go to www.Richmondpromise.org